Distributionally Robust Data Join: Introduction

 For a variety of prediction tasks, a number of sources of data may be available on which to train, each possibly following a distinct distribution.
 For example, health records might be available from at a number of geographically and demographically distinct hospitals.
 How should one combine these data sources to build the best possible predictor?

-If the datasets $S_1, S_2$ follow different distributions $\cP_1, \cP_2$, the test distribution $\cP$ will necessarily differ from at least one.
+If the datasets $S_1, S_2$ follow different distributions $D_1, D_2$, the test distribution $D$ will necessarily differ from at least one.
 A refinement of our prior question is to ask for which test distributions, then, can training with $S_1, S_2$ give a good predictor?

-More generally, very common issues of mismatch between training and test distributions (and uncertainty over which test distribution one might face) have led to a great deal of interest in applying tools from distributionally robust optimization (DRO) to machine learning \citep{duchi2021learning, shafieezadeh2015distributionally, minimaxLearning, rahimian2019distributionally}.
+More generally, very common issues of mismatch between training and test distributions (and uncertainty over which test distribution one might face) has led to a great deal of interest in applying tools from distributionally robust optimization (DRO) to machine learning \citep{duchi2021learning, shafieezadeh2015distributionally, minimaxLearning, rahimian2019distributionally}.
 In contrast to classical statistical learning theory, DRO picks a function $f$ whose maximum loss (over a set of distributions near $S$) is minimized.
 This set of potential test distributions, often referred to as the ambiguity or uncertainty set, captures the uncertainty over the test distribution, along with knowledge that the test distribution will be close to the training distribution.

 The ambiguity set is usually defined as a set of distributions with distance at most $r$ from the empirical distribution over the training data: $B(\tP_S, r) = \left\{\cQ: D(\tP_S, \cQ) \le r \right\}$ where $\tP_S$ is the empirical distribution over training dataset $S$ and $D$ is some distance measure between two probability distributions.
-Then, DRO aims to find a model $\theta$ such that for some loss $\ell$,
+Then, DRO aims to find a model $\theta$ such that for some loss $\ell$, $\theta = \arg\min_{\theta} \sup_{\cQ \in B(\tP_S, r)} \E_{(x,y) \sim \cQ}[\ell(\theta, (x,y))]$ --- that is, minimize the loss over the worst case distribution in the ball of distributions $B(\tP_S, r)$.
 The larger $r$, the more distributions over which DRO hedges its performance, leading to a tension between performance (minimizing worst-case error) and robustness (over the set of distributions on which performance is measured).